Heart of Folk’s Carolina in the Fall™ presented by Wilkes Communications, Inc.

-All of your standard beverages will be available at the food trucks.
+All of your standard beverages will be available.
 A local coffee shop, Talia Espresso will be set up onsite to give you that shot of caffeine to keep you going all day and evening.

-The Main Stage seating will fill up fast for the big name artists, so get there early and stake your claim.
-Regardless of the stage or where you sit, the sound will be amazing and the worst seats at this festival are only 200 feet from the stage!!
+The Carolina Stage seating will fill up fast for the big name artists, so get there early and stake your claim.
+Regardless of where you sit, the sound will be amazing!

 Where to stay

 Local hotels are offering festival packages.
 Local hotel rooms are very limited, so get your room now!!
 My best advice is to go online to the brand reservation website and give it a try.
 Camping is a great option and the Town of Wilkesboro is opening up Sewerfest for this event!!
 This is great news for all of the Merlefest® campers that want to come back in the fall and close out the festival season.
 To book your camping spot, go to http://www.wilkesboronorthcarolina.com/explore-wilkesboro-2/wfd-campgroundsewerfest and contact them to reserve a spot!
 They will begin taking reservations beginning in mid-July.